If you have a scheduled appointment but can't find your link email, you can find your provider name and check in online.

 How does it work?

 Your doctor’s staff will schedule an appointment with you.
 All we need to set up the telemedicine appointment is your email (click on "Complete My Telemedicine Form" above to be sure we have it).
-The morning of your appointment, you will receive an email from your doctor via doxy.me—the telemedicine portal—with a link to a secure video call.
-Just before the time of your appointment, click on the link and enter your name.
-Then, you will be prompted to allow the telemedicine portal, doxy.me, to have access to your camera so that the doctor can see you (this is important for a neurology appointment).
-Your screen will tell you that you have been placed into a "virtual lobby" until the doctor starts the visit.
+One business day before your appointment, you will receive an email from Noran Clinic with a link to your provider's personal virtual waiting room.
+15 minutes before your appointment time, click on the link.
+This will open the Zoom software and bring you directly to your provider's virtual waiting room.
+Then, you will be prompted to allow the telemedicine portal, Zoom, to have access to your microphone and camera so that the doctor can hear and see you (this is important for a neurology appointment).
+If this is the first time you've used Zoom, it will ask you to enter your name - please enter your full legal name.
+Your screen will tell you that you have been placed into a "waiting room" until the doctor starts the visit.
 It’s as easy as that!
 Read through the step by step below to see what it will look like.

 What if I am worried my camera or audio won't work when I start the appointment?

-The morning of your appointment, you will get an email from your doctor or advanced practice provider.
-The email will come through from doxy.me, which is the telemedicine portal.
+One business day before your appointment, you will get an email from your doctor or advanced practice provider.
+The email will come from Noran Neurological Clinic.
 This email will have a secure link to click on, which will open up the video call with your doctor.

-Just before the time of your scheduled appointment, click on the secure link in your email to open up the video call.
-You will be asked to enter your name - type in your name and click "Check in."
+15 minutes before the time of your scheduled appointment, click on the secure link in your email to open up the video call.
+This will open the Zoom software and bring you directly to the provider’s virtual waiting room.

 It is important for neurology appointments that the doctor is able to see you while they are speaking to and evaluating how you are doing.
-To let the doctor see you, a pop-up will open letting you know that for a video call, the telemedicine portal (doxy.me) will need to have access to the camera on the device you're checked in on.
-Click "Enable Camera" to turn on your video.
+To let the doctor see you, click "Join with Video" to turn on your video.
+You will also be asked to click "Join with Audio" so that the provider can hear you.

 You are all set!
-You have now been put in a "virtual lobby" until the doctor starts the video visit.
+You have now been put in a virtual "waiting room" until the doctor starts the video visit.
 You will be able to see and talk to your doctor, and they will be able to see and talk to you.

-Print out the Step by Step Email Directions: Checking in as a Patient from Email
+Print out the Step by Step Directions: Checking in as a Patient

 You can test your camera, laptop, ipad, phone or other device with audio and camera ahead of time and get help if something doesn't work right.